rehamilton/README_Generator/Develop/README.md

   ## Usage

   as a user
   I can create a readme
-  so that users can get mor information
+  so that users can learn more about the application

   ## License